-• Research Data Assistance Center (ResDAC), a CMS contractor that provides CIVHC with Centers for Medicare & Medicaid (CMS) Medicare FFS data does not differentiate between in-network and out-of-network claims.
-In this analysis, all Medicare Fee-For-Service claims were included and may include some out-of-network payments.
+Centers for Medicare & Medicaid (CMS) provides Medicare FFS data to CIVHC and does not differentiate between in-network and out-of-network claims.
+In this analysis, all Medicare FFS claims were included and may include some out-of-network payments.
 However, in most instances, except for urgent or emergency situations, Medicare FFS does not pay for services with out-of-network providers, and therefore is estimated to represent a small number of claims in this analysis.